choboroku/CleaningDataProject/CodeBook.md

 That makes 24 (3\*8) pairs of means and std for variables with -XYZ tags, and 9 (1\*9) pairs of means and stds for variables for the remaining variables.
 This makes a total of 33 (24+9) means and 33 stds.
 In this dataset, 30 volunteers participated in the study.
-Each volunteer performed activities (6 in total) described in the file """activity_labels.txt""".
-Each pair (subject, activity) contains several records.
+Each volunteer performed activities (6 in total: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)) described in the file """activity_labels.txt""".
+Each pair (subject, activity) contains several records, where each record reports a value for the variables above.
+The dataset is divided into two categories : test and train.
+The test set contains 30% of the volunteers while the trainign sets has 70% of the volunteers.

 Running the script run_analysis.R, a dataset that contains the mean and standard deviation of the variables defined above is generated.
 Using that dataset,  the script generates a tidy dataset called ***tidy.mean.only.txt***.
 That dataset contains the averages of the means and the standard deviations of the variables in the original dataset, for each each pair of (subject, activity).

+The steps of the script are as follows:

+1. Generate a dataset based on the training and the test sets.

+2. From the dataset in 1., obtain only the measurements that are mean and standard deviation for each measurement.

+3. From the assignment, rename the activity names in a more descriptive way.

+4. Using that dataset above, generate a second dataset with the average of each variable for each subject and each activity.